 8. Potential penalties

-Failure to stick to the terms of your agreement could end up costing you.
+Failure to stick to the terms of your agreement ends up being one of the biggest car finance problems towards the end of your deal and could end up costing you.
 Particularly with PCP or PCH agreements, be sure to know what you’re signing up for.

 While most of us have an idea of how many miles we will do, you never know what will happen – even a change in job location could mean you need more than the agreed number of miles on the contract.

 The charges for excess mileage are typically anywhere between 4p and 15p per mile and while this might not sound a lot it can add up.

 While normal wear and tear is acceptable, the better condition you can keep the car in, the less you’ll end up having to pay out in the end.